jmzue109909RobertReed/terst/README.md

 Added new feature for better user experience - update 36 Updated dependencies to latest versions - update 39 Updated dependencies to latest versions - 706
+Updated README with new instructions - build 699